 - 1/4 teaspoon almond extract

-- 1. Position the rack in the center of the oven and preheat the oven to 375°F (190°C).
-To prepare the muffin tins, spray the indentations and the rims around them with nonstick spray.
-If using silicon muffin tins, place the tins on a baking sheet after spraying.
+- 1. Position the rack in the middle of the oven and preheat the oven to 375°F (190°C).
+Generously coat the muffin tins, including the rims around each cup, well with butter or nonstick vegetable spray.
+Make sure your tins are well coated.
+These muffins cannot be made in paper muffin cups.

-- 2. In a small bowl, mix the brown sugar and 2 tablespoons of the melted butter until well combined.
+- 2. In a small bowl, mix the brown sugar and 2 tablespoons melted butter until well combined.
 Divide this mixture evenly among the 12 muffin tins, placing about 1 teaspoon in the bottom of each.
-Top the butter mixture in each tin with 1 teaspoon of crushed pineapple.
-Set aside.
+Top the butter mixture in each muffin cup with close to 2 teaspoons crushed pineapple.

-- 3. Whisk the flour, granulated sugar, baking powder, baking soda, and salt until uniform.
-Set aside.
+- 3. Whisk the flour, granulated sugar, baking powder, baking soda, and salt until completely combined.

 - 4. In a large bowl, whisk the eggs until frothy.
-Whisk in the buttermilk, the almond extract, the remaining 6 tablespoons of melted butter, and the remaining crushed pineapple.
-Gently stir in the prepared flour mixture with a wooden spoon until moistened.
+Whisk in the buttermilk, the almond extract, the remaining 6 tablespoons melted butter, and the remaining crushed pineapple.
+Gently stir in the flour mixture with a wooden spoon, mixing just until moistened.

-- 5. Taking care not to disturb the sugar and pineapple in the bottom of the tins, fill the tins three-quarters full with batter.
-Use additional greased tins or individual, oven-safe, greased ramekins for any leftover batter, or reserve the batter for a second baking.
+- 5. Spoon the batter into the muffin tins, taking care not to disturb the sugar and pineapple in the bottom of the tins and carefully filling each tin 3/4 full.
+(Use additional buttered tins or individual, oven-safe, greased ramekins for any leftover batter, or reserve the batter for a second baking.)
 Bake for 22 minutes, or until the muffins are lightly browned with rounded tops.
-A toothpick inserted into the center of one muffin should come out with a few moist crumbs attached.
+A toothpick inserted into the center of a muffin should come out with a few moist crumbs attached.

-- 6. Set the pan on a wire rack to cool for 15 minutes.
-Gently tip each muffin to one side, taking care to keep the pineapple bottom attached.
-If it comes loose, simply scrape it out and gently press it back onto the inverted muffin top.
-Remove all the muffins; serve them upside down.
-Cool completely before sealing them in an airtight container, where they will stay fresh for up to 2 days.
-These muffins do not freeze well.
+- 6. Transfer the pan to a wire rack to cool for 10 to 15 minutes.
+Then gently tip each pineapple upside-down muffin onto the wire rack to cool, being careful not to leave the gooey, caramelized pineapple topping in the bottom of the tin.
+(If the pineapple topping remains stuck to the bottom of the tin, simply scrape it out and gently press it back onto the inverted muffin top.)
+Serve the pineapple upside-down muffins warm with the gooey caramelized pineapple part on top.
+(The cooled muffins can be kept in an airtight container for up to 2 days.
+These muffins do not freeze well.)

 Hungry for more?
 Chow down on these:

-Pineapple Muffins Recipe © 2004 Bruce Weinstein and Mark Scarbrough.
+Pineapple Upside-Down Muffins Recipe © 2004 Bruce Weinstein and Mark Scarbrough.
 All rights reserved.